sarah-hvid/CDS_final_project/README.md

 # Introduction to Cultural Data Science - Final project
 This repository contains all data and scripts used in my final project.

-- The data folder contains the raw data in XML version and the preprocessed text data.
+- The zipped data folder contains the raw data in XML version and the preprocessed data in txt version.
 - The scripts folder contains all code from both Python, OpenRefine and RStudio.
 - The csv folder contains the csv files generated through the code.
 - The video_presentation folder contains a PDF of the video presentations metadata and a link to the video itself.